-IB ENVIRONMENTAL SYSTEMS AND SOCIETIES SL - Grade 11 or 12 (375700/375800)
+IB ENVIRONMENTAL SYSTEMS AND SOCIETIES SL - Grade 11 or 12 (SCI2090A/SCI2090B)

-IB Environmental Systems and Societies is designed to provide students with a coherent perspective of the interrelationships between environmental systems and societies; student attention is constantly drawn to their own relationship with their environment and the significance of choices and decisions that they make in their own lives.
+IB ESS is designed to provide students with a coherent perspective of the interrelationships between environmental systems and societies; student attention is constantly drawn to their own relationship with their environment and the significance of choices and decisions that they make in their own lives.
 The course approach is conducive to students evaluating the scientific, ethical, and socio-political aspects of issues, and provides students with a body of knowledge, methodologies, and skills that can be used in the analysis of environmental issues at local and global levels.
 The course prepares students for the standard level IB Environmental Systems and Societies and the AP Environmental exam.

-IB PHYSICS 1 - Grade 11 Required for IB Physics SL or HL (384400/384500)
+IB PHYSICS 1 - Grade 11 Required for IB Physics SL or HL (SCI2096A/SCI2096B)

 In IB Physics 1, students investigate physical laws and theories, relationships of physical phenomena, and interrelationships of physics and other fields of human endeavor.
 Topics include vector mathematics, kinematics, dynamics, energy, momentum, waves, optics, thermodynamics, and some aspects of historical physics.
 IB Physics 1 prepares students for IB Physics 2.
-IB Physics 1 prepares students for the AP Physics C: Mechanics and Electricity exams with additional self-study and guided-study support.
+IB Physics 1 prepares students for the AP Physics C: Mechanics exam with additional self-study and guided-study support.

-IB PHYSICS 2 - Grade 12 Required for IB Physics SL or HL (384600/384700)
+IB PHYSICS 2 - Grade 12 Required for IB Physics SL or HL (SCI2097A/SCI2097B)

 IB Physics 2 builds on and extends the topics of IB Physics 1.
 Additional topics include relativity, electricity and magnetism, quantum physics, atomic physics, astrophysics, and additional aspects of historical physics.
 Students may take either the higher level or standard level IB Physics exam.
-Students are prepared to take the AP Physics C: Mechanics and Electricity exams after IB Physics 2.
+Students are prepared to take the AP Physics C: Electricity and Magnetism exams after IB Physics 2.